ReactUnity/core/README.md

 [![Tests](https://github.com/ReactUnity/core/actions/workflows/test.yml/badge.svg)](https://github.com/ReactUnity/core/actions/workflows/test.yml)
 [![codecov](https://codecov.io/gh/ReactUnity/core/branch/main/graph/badge.svg?token=3ZDHD77UX1)](https://codecov.io/gh/ReactUnity/core)

-React Unity is a way to build interactive UI in Unity3D using React.
+React Unity is a way to build declarative UI in Unity3D using React.
 It can be used together with packages like Typescript, redux, i18next, react-router and more.
 It also supports a subset of CSS features and Flex layout system.

 ## Requirements